wp-plugins/post-list-featured-image/readme.txt

 == Description ==

-A plugin that adds the "Featured Image" column in admin posts and pages list.
+Finally a simple plugin that adds the "Featured Image" column in admin posts and pages list.
 It lets the wordpress site owners see which posts or pages have its featured image set.

+Of course, this is mainly intended for use on the Post List page, since most themes require a featured image be set for the excerpt thumbnail image.
+It doesn't seem like much, and the plugin is truly non-invasive to the rest fo the WP install.
+But the value that this simple tool can have on the overall organization for Admins and Developers of WordPress websites is priceless.

 == Installation ==